Hooded Merganser (Slimbridge November 2017)

 Hooded Mergansers are short-distance migrants, wintering in the United States wherever temperatures allow for ice-free conditions on ponds, lakes and rivers.

-Appearance - Drake
+Appearance - Male

 The male Hooded Merganser has a black head with a large white patch from behind the yellow eye to its bushy crest which can be expanded or contracted.
-The neck and back are black with a black band across a white breast, reddish-brown flanks, and a thin black beak
+The neck and back are black with a black band across a white breast, reddish-brown flanks, and a thin black beak.

-Appearance - Duck
+Appearance - Female

-The female has a dull brown head with a smaller red-brown crest, upperparts are brownish-grey with greyish upper-breast, flanks, and white lower-breast
+The female has a dull brown head with a smaller red-brown crest, upperparts are brownish-grey with greyish upper-breast, flanks, and white lower-breast.

 Swamps, lakes, rivers and wooded ponds of the northern half of the United States and southern Canada.